 Place green beans on prepared baking sheet and toss with garlic, 1 Tbsp. olive oil, ½ tsp. salt, ¼ tsp. pepper, and red pepper flakes (to taste).

 Spread into a single layer and roast in hot oven, 6 minutes.

 Remove from oven.
-Green beans will finish in a later step.
+Green beans will finish cooking in a later step.

 While green beans roast, sear chicken.